 Agrigento's Valley of the Temples, the world's largest collection of Greek temples, dates from the 5th century B.C. and is amongst Sicily's finest archeological sites.
 By night, they're romantically floodlit.
 The dramatic backdrop of Mount Etna helps draw visitors to Taormina's Greek Amphitheater.
 The history lesson continues at Syracuse, where a Roman amphitheater and gleaming white Greek theatre stand.
 Segesta's temple, however, shows off 36 Doric limestone columns, still intact.

-Hike up Europe's largest active volcano, Mount Etna, and hear it rumble and groan as you approach.
+Hike up Europe's largest active volcano, Mount Etna, and hear it rumble and groan as you approach (but only when it's safe to do so!
+In 2019, it was quite active).
 On the Aeolian island of Stromboli to the north, another smaller volcano puffs away; the fiery lava is visible on an evening trek to the summit.
 Island-hop through the Aeolian Islands for sparkling turquoise waters, or head to tranquil beach resort San Vito lo Capo in western Sicily.
 Nearby, the hidden coves of unspoiled Zingaro nature reserve house native flora and fauna.